GroggyOtter/jsongo_AHKv2/README.md

 }
 ```

-It's worth noting that You can have any amount of parameters and they can be optional.
-The only requirement is that there's a place for all 3 parameter to be passed into.

-If you were going to blank out all values with a certain key name, the only parameter you need is the `key` parameter.
-This would be a valid reviver:
+The remove variable you're given in the 3rd parameter can be returned to indicate that key:value pair should be removed and not included in the object.
+This means the

+If you wanted to remove all key:value pairs that were labeled `temp_info`, you'd use this reviver:

 ```
+reviver_function(key, value, remove) {
+	if (key == 'temp_info')
+	    return remove
+	else return value
+}
+```

+It's worth noting that you can have any amount of parameters and they can be optional.
+The only requirement is there must be a place for all 3 parameter to go or AHK will throw an error (obviously).

+If you were never going to remove anything, this would be a valid reviver:

 reviver_function(key, value, *) {
 	if (key == 'temp_info')
-	    return ''
+	    return remove
-	return value
+	else return value
 }
-```

 `remove` is absorbed by the parameter tampon `*`.
-Yes, that is what I call it.
+Yes...that is what I call it.
 It's actually a variadiac parameter that takes in any amount of parameters and puts them into an array.
-With no value assigned the array, an array is never created and all the values fizzle.
+With no value assigned the array, the array is never created and all the values fizzle.
+(Maning they're discarded.)

-Meaning they're discarded.
+Check out the [Examples](#examples-1) section for more on how to use revivers.

-### AHK objec to JSON text `Stringify(object)`
+### AHK object to JSON text `Stringify(object)`

-The `Stringify()` method is used to turn an AHK object into a JSON string.
+The `Stringify()` method is used to turn an AHK object into JSON string.

 ```
 json := jsongo.Stringify(object)
 ```